-We require pre-authorization for certain services and procedures.
+We require prior authorization for certain services and procedures.
 In these cases, providers will submit clinical documentation and medical records demonstrating that the service or procedure is medically necessary.

 Authorization requests based on provider status

 Most authorization requests go through our Auth Request tool.
 Authorization requests submitted to Priority Health differ by provider and service type based on your contracting status.
 Learn more about the preferred submission methods based on your provider status below:

 Contracted providers (in-network providers)

 Our Auth Request tool has two portals, GuidingCare and eviCore.
 In-network providers should submit all authorizations through our Auth Request tool with the exception of NICU/sick newborn authorization form, Solid organ transplant authorization form, or Bone marrow/stem cell transplant authorization form.
 Turnaround times vary by plan requirements, but in all cases are 14 days or less.

 Our Auth Request tool will use GuidingCare to process your authorization requests for: